 Many curly-haired people spent the early 2000s fighting against their curls because they didn’t know how to take care of them, and pin-straight strands were “in.”
 Contrary to those former beliefs, curly hair isn’t difficult — it just takes a bit of moisture and TLC to revive and accentuate your beautiful natural hair.

 Despite its name, the curly girl method is for people of all genders.
 Curly-haired people everywhere can follow Lorraine Massey’s formula to bring their curls back to life and fall in love with their hair.
 When you’re ready to start your hair journey, give the curly girl method a try and visit your local salon for an expert curly haircut.

 What is the curly girl method?

 The curly girl method is a system that outlines basic care tips for curly hair.
-Lorraine Massey came up with this method in her 2011 book “Curly Girl: The Handbook.”
+Lorraine Massey, inventor of the Deva cut, came up with this method in her 2011 book “Curly Girl: The Handbook.”
 This hair care system focuses on rebuilding hair health and addresses common concerns about curly hair, including: